Onboarding New Products

 Warning

-The description attribute map accepts only one a single entry (locale to description).
-This string description can be in any of the supported languages and has to be under the corresponding locale key This description will be displayed on zalando's website only in the country using this locale and no description will be displayed in all other sales channels.
-The description field is mandatory.
-Example of usage:
+The description attribute map accepts only individual locale to description entries.
+It can be in any of the supported languages and has to be keyed by its corresponding locale.
+This description will only be displayed at Zalando stores from countries using this locale.
+The description field is mandatory and looks like:

 {